 Introduces students to the religions of the world with attention to origin, history, and doctrine.
 Focuses on the development of systems of faith in various human cultures, with a concentration on Eastern religions.
 Introduces the academic study of religion, issues of faith, and specific world religions.
 Examines the historical evolution, the fundamental doctrines and beliefs, and the practices, institutions, and cultural expressions of these religious traditions.
 Also deals with some of the essential differences and similarities that exist among each religious tradition, and points to the uniqueness of each of them.

-Prerequisite: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
+Prerequisite: Placement in ENG 111 or placement in corequisites ENG 111 and ENF 3.
+Lecture 3 hours per week.